Easy Homemade Grass-Fed Butter Using a Mason Jar

 To learn more about grass-fed butter, its benefits, making it at home, and homemade butter benefits, read on.

 Note that grass-fed butter is different from organic butter.
-While it comes organically from the cows, those cows are not essentially grass-fed.
+While it comes organically from the cows, those cows are not necessarily grass-fed.
 On the other hand, Irish butter is mostly grass-fed butter because it is made from grass-fed cow’s milk.
 Kerrygold butter is from Irish cows.

 Also, remember to store homemade buttermilk in the refrigerator for up to 7 days.